On this page

 That uncertainty is about how an event could disrupt our ability to meet our objectives.
 An example is how events associated with climate change could impact government infrastructure, and so undermine our objective to deliver services and support the Victorian economy.

 We need to ask two questions.
 How likely is the event and, if it happened, what impact would it have on the people, places and systems in our care?

 For this, you need to look at causes, conditions and other factors that make an event more or less likely to occur.

-When you are assessing a risk, you will need to decide how much, and what kind of effort is needed when working out the likelihood of the event.
+When you're assessing a risk, you'll need to decide how much, and what kind of effort is needed when working out the likelihood of the event.

 For example, you can be absolutely certain that the sun will come up tomorrow without weighing up its likelihood, but if you want to know how likely it is that solar weather will disrupt Victoria’s communications networks over the coming three years, then you’ll need to call in expertise.

 By having a good understanding of the causes, conditions and factors that lead to events, you’ll be able to assess the likelihood of an event occurring.
 You’ll also be able to determine what needs to be done to control the risk of it occurring.